-Module assessment criteria The learner will be competent if he or she is able to: identify the different solution of administrative law 1.1 explain how the different sources impact upon administrative law 2. define an administra action in terms of the Promotion of Administra Justice Act (the PAJA) 2.2 critically discuss the relevant case law to be applied to the PAJA identify the Constitut prerequisites for just administrative action 3.1 critically discuss what is meant by a reasonable, just and procedurally fair administrative action with reference to relevant case law 4. identify the review po the courts wers of 4.1 discuss the grounds for review 4.2 critically distinguish between an appeal and a review with reference to relevant case law 4.3 discuss the different remedies that a court of review can grant with reference to relevant case law
+Module assessment criteria The learner will be competent if he or she is able to: 1. identify the different sources of administrative law 1.1 explain how the different sources impact upon administrative law 2 define an administrative action in terms of the Promotion of Administrative Justice Act (the PAJA) 2.1 explain the function of the PAJA 2.2 critically discuss the relevant case law to be applied to the PAJA 2.3 critically analyse the provisions of the PAJA 2.4 critically discuss the application of the principle of legality when the PAJA is not applicable with reference to relevant case law 3. identify the Constitutional prerequisites for just administrative action 3.1 critically discuss what is meant by a reasonable, just and procedurally fair administrative action with reference to relevant case law 4 identify the review powers of the courts 4.1 discuss the grounds for review 4.2 critically distinguish between an appeal and a review with reference to relevant case law 4.3 discuss the different remedies that a court of review can grant with reference to relevant case law